-In 1999, she moved to a small island in Denmark for a year and a half with music Producer/Engineer Mike Stewart.
+In 1999, she moved to a small island in Denmark for two years with music Producer/Engineer Mike Stewart.
 While in Denmark, she developed a new appreciation for the Austin music community.
 When Michele returned to Austin in 2001, she began to shift her musical focus.
-She hosted the open stage at the Cactus Café for two years and met her partner Oliver Steck there.
+She hosted the open stage at the Cactus Café for two years and met her husband Oliver Steck there.
 She also began playing for people who traditionally don’t have access to music.

-In the summer of 2009, Michele began writing again after an eight-year hiatus.
+In the summer of 2009, Michele started writing the songs for her last album, “Harvest Time.”
 The archetypal experiences of the major arcana in tarot inspired her to write eleven songs that follow the fool’s journey.
 She begins the album with “Harvest Time” that references the fool and the rebirth of Dionysus, who is featured as the fool in the Crowley tarot deck.
 The songs are either directly or loosely inspired by the Crowley tarot deck.
 In “Dust of the Moon,” Michele begins the song with a direct visual reference to the Crowley card, “the sun’s in the beetle’s pincers, moving through the night.”
 Other songs, such as “Dogs are on the Loose,” are an interpretation of the unrealized potential of the card, or the card in an upside down position.
 In “Between the Threads,” Michele makes a direct reference to the entire 78 card tarot deck, “there are 78 cries in a mockingbird’s song.”
 The songs resulted in a collaborative recording experience with Rob Halverson at Tree World Recording and the release of Michele’s first full-length original recording in over ten years.

 - Skin (1992)

 - Harvest Time (2012)

 and this voice (that comes from the depths of it